usman-zaka/usman-zaka/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Usman Zaka</h1>
 <h3 align="center">A Computer Science Student at The University of Adelaide</h3>

-- 🔭 My recent work includes **a platformer game built in C++.
-The game is built on an Ubuntu Linux environment (Window's Subsystem for Linux) and utilises the SFML library to provide a pleasing GUI.
-Furthermore, the project utilises Object-Oriented Principles to ensure well-structured, maintainable and efficient code.**
+- 🔭 My recent work includes **a data science project in which I aimed to predict car prices based on numerous attributes.
+This project was completed in Python and utilised various useful python libraries namely pandas, matplotlib, seaborn, sckitlearn.
+To make it easy to understand the code and follow my thought process, I completed the project in a Jupyter notebook.**

-- 🌱 I’m currently learning **Algorithms and Data Structures, SQL Server and Databases and Computer Systems**
+- 🌱 I’m currently learning **Algorithms and Data Structures, Web Development, Probability and Statistics and Multivariable Calculus**

 - 👯 I’m looking to collaborate on [private-gpt, a private and secure version of the GPT language model.
 It leverages the power of large language models (LLMs).](https://github.com/zylon-ai/private-gpt)